syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Referring-PDFium.md

 ---
 layout: post
-title: Referring the PDFium | Syncfusion
+title: Referring the PDFium | Syncfusion&reg;
-description: Learn about Converting PDF pages into images using Syncfusion PdfToImageConverter with the help of PDFium.
+description: Learn about Converting PDF pages into images using Syncfusion&reg; PdfToImageConverter with the help of PDFium.
 platform: file-formats
 control: PDF to image
 documentation: UG